jpasqua/WebThingApp/examples/LEDMatrix/README.md

 ├── LMWebUI.[h,cpp]
 ├── LEDMatrix.ino
 ├── LEDMatrixApp.[h,cpp]
-├── README.md
+├── ...
 ├── data
 │   ├── <html files that are specific to this app>
 │   ├── plugins
-│   │   ├── 1_gnrc
-│   │   ├── 3_crypto
+│   │    └── 1_aio
 │   └── wt
 │   │   └── <html files from the WebThing library>
 │   └── wta
 │       └── <html files from the WebThingApp library>
 └── src
-    ├── clients
+    ├── hardware
-    │   └── RateClient
+    │   └── HWConfig.h
     └── screens
-        ├── AppTheme.h
         ├── SplashScreen.[h,cpp]
         ├── HomeScreen.[h,cpp]
-        └── images
         └── ...
 ````

 Description:

 * The `LEDMatrix` directory contains the source code for the app itself:

-	* `LMDataSupplier `: This module contains a dataSupplier function which gets plugged into the `DataBroker` to publish app specific information.
-In this case it is information about exhcange rates.
-	* `LMSettings `: Defines, internalizes, and externalizes the settings that are specific to this app.
-	* `LMWebUI`: Provides app-specific web pages and functions.
-For example, the configuration page that lets you specify which currencies you are. interested in. `WebThingApp` provides many other pages such as general settings, display settings, and weather settings.
 	* `LEDMatrix.ino`: This is a bridge between the Arduino `setup()` and `loop()` functions and the app initialization and operation.
 It is boilerplate and there is no app-specific code in this module.
 	* `LEDMatrixApp`: This is the core of the application.
 It is a subclass of `WTAppImpl` and `WTApp` which are part of the `WebThingApp` library.
+	* `LMSettings `: Defines, internalizes, and externalizes the settings that are specific to this app.
+	* `LMWebUI`: Provides app-specific web pages and functions.
+For example, the printer configuration page that lets your 3D printers and what to display. `WebThingApp` provides many other pages such as general settings, display settings, and weather settings.
+	* `LMDataSupplier `: This module contains a dataSupplier function which gets plugged into the `DataBroker` to publish app specific information.
 * The `data` directory contains contains all the files that will be written to the file system as part of the build process.
 There are four sets of files in the data directory:

 	* At the root are HTML files that are used by any custom pages served up by the app's Web UI.
 For example, a custom home page.
 You may also place a settings.json file here if you want to have settings loaded into the app by default.
 Otherwise the user will need to configure the app settings when the device starts the first time.